oscar-system/Singular.jl/docs/src/noncommutative.md

 Construct the free associative algebra $R \langle x_1,\dots,x_n \rangle$.

 !!! note
-    Since this uses the LETTERPLACE backend, a `degree_bound`, which is the maximum length on any monomial word in the algebra, must be specified.
+    Since this uses the LETTERPLACE backend, the `degree_bound`, which is the maximum length on any monomial word in the algebra, must be specified.
     Multiplication is checked and throws when the resulting degree exceeds this bound.